techtim/tvl.gatsby/src/pages/soft/ledMapper.md

 ### Downloads

-Here you can download executables for Mac and PC and get image for Raspberry Pi to write it flash/sd card using [Etcher](https://etcher.io/):
+Here you can download executables for Mac and PC and get image for Raspberry Pi to write it SD card using [Etcher](https://etcher.io/):

 |                        OSX                        |                        WIN                        |                         RPI image                         |
 | :-----------------------------------------------: | :-----------------------------------------------: | :-------------------------------------------------------: |